Jack-kelly-22/aptosGambit/gambit-docs/docs/game-mechanics/overview.md

 ### The Gambit Protocol

 Our flagship game combines social deduction, strategic decision-making, and risk management.
 Players join with an entry stake to compete in a high-stakes game of trust and betrayal.
-Each round, players must collectively decide whether to gamble the pot, eliminate players, split the rewards, or bank their gains.
+Each round, players must collectively decide whether to gamble the pot, eliminate players, or split the rewards.

 [Learn more about The Gambit Protocol →](./gambit-protocol.md)

 ### Future Game Concepts
+This game does not aim to be our only game but instead is a proof of concept for the modular approach to game design that we will be taking, seperating the game logic,creation, and settlement allowing for integration of external games.
+This approach will also allow for users to create their own games and share them with the community.

 #### Social Prisoner's Dilemma
 - Large-scale implementation of classic game theory scenario